ColorConceptBench: A Benchmark for Probabilistic Color-Concept Understanding in Text-to-Image Models: Discussion

-\paragraph{Inefficacy of Stronger Guidance.} While Classifier-Free Guidance (CFG) is typically increased to enhance prompt fidelity, our results indicate it generally fails to improve semantic color alignment.
-As shown in Figure~\ref{fig:cfg_influence}, models like OmniGen, SD 3, and SD 3.5 exhibit a counter-intuitive degradation in performance, characterized by a general upward trend in EMD scores and a simultaneous decline in PCC.
-In contrast, SDXL, Sana, and Qwen demonstrate remarkable stability, maintaining flat trends regardless of guidance strength.
-This suggests that implicit color binding behaves as a fixed intrinsic capability that resists improvement through inference-time tuning, unlike spatial adherence, which is highly responsive to guidance.
+While Classifier-Free Guidance (CFG) is typically increased to enhance prompt fidelity, our results indicate it generally fails to improve semantic color alignment.
+As shown in Figure~\ref{fig:cfg_influence}, the majority of models exhibit no clear benefit from increased guidance strength, with EMD scores varying without a consistent trend across the CFG range of 2 to 8.
+For the OmniGen series in particular, performance degrades as guidance increases, suggesting that stronger conditioning actively disrupts the model's color generation rather than refining it.
+On the PCC side, scores remain remarkably flat across all models and all guidance levels, indicating that the overall correlation between generated and target color distributions is largely unaffected by inference-time tuning.
+This stability suggests that models retain a fixed set of dominant color associations regardless of guidance strength, neither introducing new hues nor suppressing existing ones in response to stronger conditioning.
+Together, these findings suggest that implicit color binding behaves as a fixed intrinsic capability that is established during training and cannot be meaningfully improved at inference time, unlike spatial or compositional adherence, which is known to be responsive to guidance scaling.

-\paragraph{Absence of Scaling Law.} We observe no correlation between model parameter and semantic color alignment, even among models with similar backbones (e.g., DiT variants like Sana, and Qwen).
-Notably, SDXL (2.6B) outperforms larger models, including OmniGen (4.8B) and Qwen (20B).
-This indicates that scaling model capacity is insufficient for implicit semantic binding.
-Instead, factors such as training data distribution and architectural inductive biases (e.g., U-Net vs. Autoregression) likely play a more decisive role.
-Future work could investigate data augmentation or synthetic data generation techniques that strengthen the link between abstract color concept association.